opendaylight/docs/docs/release-process/milestone-readouts/m0/yangtools.rst

 3. Project Category: Kernel

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)
+4. Project Labels: YANG

-   - YANG

-5. Project PTL:
+5. Project PTL: Robert Varga, nite@hq.sk, rovarga

-   - Robert Varga
-   - nite@hq.sk
-   - rovarga

 6. Do you confirm that the list of Project Committers is updated and accurate?
+No

-   No - pending cleanup of committers who have left the ODL community
+   - pending cleanup of committers who have left the ODL community